bazelbuild/rules_pkg/pkg/README.md

 <a name="notes"></a>
 ## Release Notes

-Version 0.3.0 or later requires Bazel 3.2.0 or later.
+Version 1.0.0 or later (including all currently in-development code) requires Bazel 4.0.0 or later.

 <a name="overview"></a>
 ## Overview